Student Consumer Services

 - Completion and Graduation Rates

-The Completion and Graduation rates, found at College Navigator, to consumers by July 1, are calculated for certificate-or degree-seeking, first time, full time undergraduate students who have completed or graduated by the end of the 12-month period ending August 31 during which 150 percent of the normal time for completion or graduation from their program has lapsed.
+The Completion and Graduation rates, found at College Navigator, to consumers by July 1, are calculated for certificate-or degree-seeking, undergraduate students who have completed or graduated by the end of the 12-month period ending August 31 during which 150 percent of the normal time for completion or graduation from their program has lapsed.

 Additionally, the graduation rates by eligibility for sources of financial aid are as follows:

 |Pell Grants||Federal Subsidized Loans||Neither Pell Grants nor Federal Subsidized Loans|

 ECPI student body diversity information may be found at College Navigator, Enrollment and Financial Aid.